NasKar2/apps-freenas-iocage/README.md

 Edit mono-config file with your network information and directory data name you want to use and location of your media files and torrents.

+APPS_DATA="apps" will allow you to specify the directory for the apps data /mnt/v1/<APPS_DATA>/

 SONARR_DATA="sonarrdata" will create a data directory /mnt/v1/apps/sonarrdata to store all the data for that app and the same for the others.

 MEDIA_LOCATION will set the location of your media files, in this example /mnt/v1/media